Symmetric noncrossing partitions of an annulus with double points: McCammond and Sulway's lattice in type

 Each factored translation on $E$ defines a linear transformation on $V^*$, so the group generated by $W$ and $F$ (or equivalently by $T$ and $F$) has a representation on $V^*$ and thus dually, a representation on $V$.

 The translations in $[1,c]_T$ have reflection length $2$.
 We assign each factored translation a length so that the factors of each translation have lengths summing to~$2$.
 We write $[1,c]_{T\cup F}$ for the interval between $1$ and $c$ in the supergroup (the prefix order on the supergroup with respect to the alphabet $T\cup F$ with this length function).
 As before, we think of this interval as a labeled poset.
+In principle, one might want a generating set that is closed under passing to inverses.
+Thus one would consider $[1,c]_{T\cup F^\pm}$, where $F^\pm$ is the set of elements of $F$ and their inverses.
+But even if we allow the larger alphabet, only letters from $T\cup F$ would appear in reduced words for $c$.
+(See Proposition~\ref{if a fact}, below.)

 The \newword{interval group} associated to $[1,c]_{T\cup F}$ is given by an abstract presentation, generated by those elements of $T\cup F$ that appear as labels in $[1,c]_{T\cup F}$, with relations equating label sequences on different unrefinable chains with the same endpoints.

 The constants $q_i$ do not appear in \cite{McSul}.
 In the language of this paper, \cite{McSul} uses $q_i=\frac1k$ for all~$i$.
 Our use of constants $q_i$ in \cite{affncA} and here is guided by factorizations of translations arising from the planar combinatorial models, which use choices of the~$q_i$ different from $q_i=\frac1k$.
 Thus the following theorem, which is \cite[Theorem~5.1]{affncA}, is important in relating our work to~\cite{McSul}.

 \begin{thm} Given $q_1+\cdots+q_k=1$ and $q'_1+\cdots+q'_k=1$, let~$F$ and~$F'$ be the corresponding sets of factored translations.
 Then the intervals $[1,c]_{T\cup F}$ and $[1,c]_{T\cup F'}$ are isomorphic as labeled posets.
 The interval group constructed from $[1,c]_{T\cup F}$ is isomorphic to the interval group constructed from $[1,c]_{T\cup F'}$. \end{thm}